 Osteoporosis Research Center

 The Osteoporosis Research Center (ORC) at Creighton University is the result of a 40-year effort that created an international center of excellence in bone research.
-We serves people at risk for or suffering from osteoporosis and strives to discover and disseminate knowledge related to the prevention and cure of osteoporosis.
+We serve people at risk for or suffering from osteoporosis and strive to discover and disseminate knowledge related to the prevention and cure of osteoporosis.

 The ORC’s achievements have positively impacted the lives of thousands of individuals.
 Some of our most notable achievements include:

 - Setting the U.S. government standard for recommended dietary calcium intake